x0d3r/guides/vim_tips.md

 f<char>	  " forwards to char
 F<char>	  " backwards to char

+" Indenting
+shift + > " Indent to right
+shift + < " Indent to left
+.         " repeat

 " Folding
 zR	" Open all folds
 zM	" Close all folds